-The target for this measure is updated annually.
-This target is calculated by determining a five-year average and subtracting 10 percent.
-(Exceptionally high or low years are excluded from the five-year average calculation to determine a practical target).
+The target for this measure is updated quarterly.
+This target is calculated by determining a five year average and subtracting 10 percent.
+(Exceptionally high or low years are excluded from the five year average calculation to determine a practical target).
+Performance is considered successful if the current period numbers are within 10 percent of the target.